Identity Providers. The keys to the kingdom — secured at the supply chain.

 Every release ships with a signed CycloneDX SBOM.
 Customer can verify the libraries in the binary they consume.

-If you ship AI-SSO assistants or admin copilots, the MCP-server inspects every tool call and Lino on the egress path catches sensitive-data leaks.
+If you ship AI-SSO assistants or admin copilots, the MCP-server inspects every tool call and Lion on the egress path catches sensitive-data leaks.

 Customers in regulated jurisdictions can run a dedicated Safeguard instance inside their own boundary — no cross-tenant exposure to your other customers.